Editor in Chief

 Sharan Dhaliwal, after years of working for other agencies and establishments, decided to create a magazine to give South Asians a platform showcasing their talent.
 With a little help from crowdfunding, she published her first print issue of Burnt Roti magazine in April 2016 and launched the online magazine in May 2016.

 Contact her to talk about projects, events, interviews, commissions and ideas.

 Reeta Loi is a creative strategist, writer, musician and DJ.
 She has grown start-ups, brands and publishers over 18 years in marketing in London and LA.

 Reeta writes poetry and short stories exploring themes of identity; gender, ethnicity, caste, class and sexuality.
 She has been selected by Penguin Random House as one of 50 writers to watch.
 Reeta writes a monthly column for DIVA magazine, is the Founder of Gaysians.org and has been featured in The Sunday Times, BBC Asian Network and Sunrise Radio.
-As a music producer she's been released alongside Cinematic Orchestra, RJD2, Matthew Herbert, Sia, Mark Ronson and Meshell Ndegeocello..
+As a musician she's been released alongside Cinematic Orchestra, RJD2, Matthew Herbert, Sia, Mark Ronson and Meshell Ndegeocello.

 Contact her to talk about sponsorship, advertising, business operations and branding.